MinaProtocol/MIPs/mip-template.md

 ## Security Considerations

-All EIPs must contain a section that discusses the security implications/considerations relevant to the proposed change.
+All MIPs must contain a section that discusses the security implications/considerations relevant to the proposed change.
 Include information that might be important for security discussions, surfaces risks and can be used throughout the life cycle of the proposal.
 E.g. include security-relevant design decisions, concerns, important discussions, implementation-specific guidance and pitfalls, an outline of threats and risks and how they are being addressed.
-EIP submissions missing the "Security Considerations" section will be rejected.
-An EIP cannot proceed to status "Final" without a Security Considerations discussion deemed sufficient by the reviewers.
+MIP submissions missing the "Security Considerations" section will be rejected.
+An MIP cannot proceed to status "Final" without a Security Considerations discussion deemed sufficient by the reviewers.

 ## Copyright